stolostron/multicluster-observability-operator/tools/simulator/alert-forward/README.md

 > _Note:_ you can also optionally specify the simulated alerts by `--alerts-file` flag.

-4. Specify the number of concurrent workers that forward the alerts by `--workers` flag, the default value is `1000`:
+4. Optionally specify the number of concurrent workers that forward the alerts by `--workers` flag, the default value is `1000`:

 ```bash
 $ go run main.go --am-host=${ALERTMANAGER_HOST} --am-access-token=${ALERRTMANAGER_ACCESS_TOKEN} --alerts-file=./alerts.json --workers 3